FAQ On Home Care

 5. Home Care can be cost-effective.

-6. The adjunct service, like the physical therapist, an occupational therapist that can also perform in your home.
+6. The adjunct service, like the physical therapist, is an occupational therapist that can also perform in your home.

 Q. Will I be able to reach a staff concerning my care after hours?
 If so, how can I contact someone after hours?